smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 !@

 @![iOS]
 When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
 Doing so is a good way to keep SDL UI changes organized.
 A fully-formed example of this can be seen in the [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios).
-Below is a generic example:
+Below is a generic example.
 !@

 @![android,javaEE,javaSE]
 When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
 Doing so is a good way to keep SDL UI changes organized.
 A fully-formed example of this can be seen in the [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android).
-Below is a generic example:
+Below is a generic example.
 !@

 @![javascript]
 When changing screen layouts and template data (for example, to show a weather hourly data screen vs. a daily weather screen), it is recommended to encapsulate these updates into a class or method.
 Doing so is a good way to keep SDL UI changes organized.
-Below is a generic example:
+Below is a generic example.
 !@

 ## Screen Change Example Code